AaronDavidNewman/Smoosic/README.md

 ## Future SMO
 Things I am actively working on:
 1. Part extraction and formatting
-2. XML import and export imrprovements
+2. XML import and export improvements

 Things I hope to be working on soon:
 1. UI improvements